buming65/LeetCode/README.md

 * In-place && Not-in-place: whether require any extra space or not.
 * Stable && Not Stable: whether change the sequence of similar content in which they appear.

-* Sort Algorithms

-  * Selection Sort
+### Selection Sort

 * For the entire list, find the smallest element, put in the first position.

-  * Insertion Sort
+### Insertion Sort

 * A sub-list is maintained sorted.
 * Search sequentially and unsorted items are moved and inserted into the sub-list.
 * To be short, just find element one by one, put into the right position.

-  * Bubble Sort
+### Bubble Sort

 * Compared each pair of adjacent elements, swap them if they are not in order.

-  * Shell Sort
+### Shell Sort

 * Based on Insertion Sort, avoid large shift.

 * Depend different gap value, combine the elements into a sorted list.
 Change gap.

 * Based on Knuth's Formula, h is interval with initial value 1.
   $$
   \frac{3^k-1}{2}\  No\ greater\ than [N/3]
   $$

 $$
 O(N^{\frac{3}{2}})
 $$

 * Based on the original Shell,
   $$
   \frac{N}{2^k}
   $$

   $$
   O(N^2)
   $$

-  * Quick Sort
+### Quick Sort

 * Split array into two arrays.
 One has the elements smaller than the pivot.
 The other has the elements greater than the pivot.
 * Has two points, the lower point, the higher point.
 * While left smaller than pivot, move right.
 While right greater than pivot, move left.
 * Else swap the two elements.
 * When left meet right, put the pivot in this position.

-  * Merge Sort
+### Merge Sort

 * Based on Divide and Conquer Technique.
 * Divide into two groups until undivided.
 * Sort each group, merge them one by one.

-  * Heap Sort
+### Heap Sort

 * Based on Binary Heap data structure, which the parent is greater or smaller than children nodes.
 * Build Max Heap.
 Then the root should contain max element.
 Swap with the last element.
 * Heapify the max heap excluding the last element.
 Repeat this step.

-  * Radix Sort
+### Radix Sort

 * If the elements are in range from 1 to n^2, use Radix Sort.
 * Do digit by digit sort starting from least significant digit to most significant digit.

-  * Bucket Sort
+### Bucket Sort

 * Set up an array of empty buckets.
 * Scatter: put each element in bucket.
 * Sort and merge.

 ### Complexity